mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/unverified_owner.PNG)

 **SMS**

-<blockquote>You have just become un-verified, and can no longer rent out your car.
-Please review your profile and get verified again.</blockquote>
+> You have just become un-verified, and can no longer rent out your car.
+Please review your profile and get verified again.

 ### Updated Email (User)